-Turn this beef and pork ragu into and extra special meal make your own homemade pasta.
-It’s not as hard as you think and homemade is so much better than store bought.
+Turn this beef and pork ragu into an extra special meal make your own homemade pasta.
+It's not as hard as you think and homemade is so much better than store-bought.

 Per serving this beef and pork ragu recipe has about 329 calories.

-If you make this recipe, I did love to know!
+If you make this beef and pork ragu recipe, I did love to know!
 Please come back and leave a comment below and tell me how it went.